-The following tables provide information regarding the age, gender, tenure and overall diversity of our continuing director and nominees for election:
+The following tables provide information regarding the age, gender, tenure and overall diversity of our nominees for election:

-The continuing directors and nominees have diverse backgrounds and perspectives that enable them to provide valuable guidance on strategy and operations.
+The nominees have diverse backgrounds and perspectives that enable them to provide valuable guidance on strategy and operations.
 They have extensive leadership experience, as well as corporate governance expertise arising from service on other boards of directors.
 Many have global business experience, including through service as CEO or in other senior corporate leadership positions involving management of complex operations, business challenges, risks, and growth.
-Two currently reside and work outside the U.S., and several others have done so in the past, providing valuable perspectives on our global business environment.
+One currently resides and works outside the U.S., and several others have done so in the past, providing valuable perspectives on our global business environment.
 All have experience with medical device, technology or product innovation and development, entrepreneurship, and the dynamics of our industry.
-Our nominees have demonstrated involvement in their communities, having contributed to social causes through nonprofit organizations or philanthropy.
+Our most recently elected directors have expensive expertise in digital health technology.
+All have demonstrated involvement in their communities, having contributed to social causes through nonprofit organizations or philanthropy.